 I *also* don’t tell them that I spend half of my life on the toilet in humiliating agony.
 Nobody wants to hear that either.

-I think it’s interesting, how they say the Gut is our Second Brain.
+It’s interesting, how they say the Gut is our Second Brain.

 What is it that you know, Body?
 What are you trying to tell me?

-It’s not because you are thinner.
+It is not because you are thinner.

-I repeat, IT IS NOT BECAUSE YOU ARE THINNER.
+IT IS NOT BECAUSE YOU ARE THINNER.

 That was a real plot twist, wasn’t it?

-The best surprise so far though, is that all this work of coming home to you has have given me the kind of confidence I always wanted but never had, like the kind you need on a dance floor or in the bedroom.
+I think the best surprise so far though, is that all this work of coming home to you has have given me the kind of confidence I always wanted but never had, like the kind you need on a dance floor or in the bedroom.

 To be clear; I’m not saying I’m some kind of hero in either of those locales.